 Storage & Reheating

-Store these muffins in an airtight container at room temperature for up to 2 days.
+To maintain maximum freshness, store these muffins in an airtight container at room temperature for up to 2 days.
 For longer storage, keep them in the refrigerator for up to 5 days.
-You can also freeze them individually in airtight bags for up to 2 months.
-To reheat, microwave for 20-30 seconds or toast in a toaster oven.
+If you are doing a large weekly meal prep, you can freeze them individually in airtight freezer bags for up to 2 months.
+To reheat, place a frozen muffin in the microwave for 20-30 seconds, or slice it in half and warm it in a toaster oven until the edges are slightly crisp.

 You Might Also Like